predsci/sunRunner3D-manuscript/README.md

 ```
 cd relax_dir
 ```
 The `init.c` and `userdef_output.c` in this directory are the only two PLUTO routines we have modified.
 Together with the `definitions.h` and `pluto.ini` files they define your run configuration.
+The `2D` subdirectory includes the boundary files loaded by `init.c` at each timestep.
-Although this directory includes the `Makefile` we use, it is safer to generate a `Makefile` that is specific to your computer architecture.
-This can be done by invoking the  PLUTO `setup.py` script
+Although the `relax_dir` directory includes the `Makefile` we use, it is safer to generate a `Makefile` that is specific to your computer architecture.
+As explained in Section 1.3 of the PLUTO manual this can be done by invoking the  PLUTO `setup.py` script:
 ```
 python $PLUTO_DIR/setup.py
 ```
-as explained in Section 1.3 of the PLUTO manual.
-The `2D` subdirectory includes the boundary files loaded at each timestep by `init.c`.
 Once the Makefile is created PLUTO can be compiled:
 ```
 make
+make clean
 ```
 We recommend compiling PLUTO with MPI support and running it on multiple threads, e.g.,
 ```